praekelt/sapphire/docs/api/dashboard.rst

   ``undefined``, the dashboard will fall back to the relevant widget type's ``colspan`` property.

-  The default accessor tries look up the ``colspan`` property of each datum.
+  The default accessor looks up the ``colspan`` property of each datum.

   .. code-block:: javascript